SivinX11/esp8266_deauther/README.md

 - [ArduinoJson](https://github.com/bblanchon/ArduinoJson)
 - [LinkedList](https://github.com/ivanseidel/LinkedList)

-Also thanks to everyone that supports this project by [donating](http://spacehuhn.de/donate), being my [patron](http://patreon.com/spacehuhn) or buying one of the [official Deauther boards](https://www.tindie.com/stores/lspoplove) from DSTIKE.

 ## License

 This software is licensed under the MIT License.
 See the [license file](LICENSE) for details.